 I use a Trezor-T device to perform GPG signing operations.
 Using a specialized hardware device to perform signing operations RATHER THAN a PGP certificate on your localhost helps reduce overall risk.
-I used these instructions to enable support for the Trezor-T on my Linux host.
+I used these instructions to enable support for the Trezor-T on my host.

 There are other benefits to using Trezor-T. You can remotely login to VMs using the SSH protocol, for instance.
 It also supports FIDO U2F which is really nice.
 Using a Trezor is very natural in my opinion.
 Plus, as a user, you get more awareness when you're committing your name (and thus reputation) to something because the act of signing something is more explicit, requiring user interaction.

 Did you know you can RECOVER GPG certificates AND ssh keys and your FIDO U2F keys from BIP39 seed words?
 Cool!
 This is a really underappreciated aspect of using BIP39.
 All keys are generated deterministically from the seed words.

 If you're interested in downloading any software, you should generally VERIFY that the changes to the code have been signed by a trusted authority.
 I sign all

 git tags with my GPG private key (the associated public key is shown above).

 This allows anyone to verify that software has been authored by me, Derek Smith.
 To perform this verification step, you first need to import the public key above into your system.
 Save the text above to a new file called

 gpg --import derek_smith.gpg.
 You know you're successful when